lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

  ```

 #### Other usefull operations
-For show these operations, we use existing <a href="https://raw.githubusercontent.com/lpcalisi/cloudsec-workshop-iac/master/terraform/2_instance_with_sg/terraform.tfstate">terraform.tfstate</a> saved into demo 2
+For show these operations, we should to use the terraform.tfstate created after having made demo 2.

 * #### terraform fmt
 Run `terraform fmt` before commit new change on your terraform files its a good practice for avoid fakes differences in version control.